 Demos must be in English and should be formatted using the Eurographics format.
-A sample LaTeX document and a Word template are available.
+A sample LaTeX document is available.

 All demos must be submitted electronically as PDF, and may not exceed 6MB in size.
 Demos should be submitted in camera-ready format, meaning that they should not be anonymized and instead include full author names and affiliations.

 Demos will be selected by the Demos Chairs and a review committee for presentation at the conference.
 Upon acceptance, the camera-ready version of the submission will be included in the electronic proceedings, provided that potential comments from the reviewers are appropriately addressed.

 Accepted demos will require that at least one author attends the conference virtually to present the demo in an interactive discussion session.
 These presentations can be in either of the following formats: